-This form is for Headteachers to complete, following the initial report of an information incident.
+This form is for staff to complete, following the initial report of an information incident.
 It should not take more than 15 minutes to complete.

-Please provide as much information as possible.
+Please provide as much information as possible, including a full description of the information involved, or a copy of it, if possible.
 If you do not know the answer or you are waiting on the completion of further enquiries please state this and indicate when this information may be available.
 In addition to completing the form below, please provide any other supporting information that maybe relevant.